Para leer este hoja informativa en español, presione aquí.

 - Avoid giving a man oral sex if his penis is bruising your throat or tonsils (sometimes caused by "deep-throating"), or if you get injuries around your mouth

 While the risk of acquiring HIV through unprotected oral sex is lower than that of unprotected anal or vaginal sex, it is not risk-free.
-If you or your partner is living with HIV, it is important that you decide what steps to take to make all types of sex safer (see our fact sheet on safer sex).
+If you or your partner are living with HIV, it is important that you decide what steps to take to make all types of sex safer (see our fact sheet on safer sex).
 It is also important to remember that having bleeding gums, mouth ulcers, or gum disease and taking cum or menstrual blood in your mouth can make oral sex riskier.
 If you would like to discuss these issues, see a sex educator or health care provider at your local AIDS service organization (ASO) or treatment center.
 To find an ASO in your area, click here.
-For services worldwide, please use aidsmap's e-atlas.

 Adapted from article written by LM Arnal